 When you inspect a system or a piece of technology, carefully check for all signs of wear, tear or imminent breakdown.
 Replace damaged parts immediately.
 This will prevent having to go into “crisis mode” if something breaks unexpectedly.

-The primary benefit of preventative maintenance is that it can eliminate unplanned shutdown time as you will ideally catch problems before they occur.
+The primary benefit of preventive maintenance is that it can eliminate unplanned shutdown time as you will ideally catch problems before they occur.

 With condition-based maintenance, technicians observe the system running and identify variables that could affect functioning, like temperature, vibration speed, power, the presence or absence of moisture, and more.